AhmedBadary/AhmedBadary.github.io/content/research/nlp/txt_clss.md

 {: #content2}

 1. **Naive Bayes Classifiers:**{: style="color: SteelBlue"}{: .bodyContents2 #bodyContents21}
-    :   are a family of simple probabilitic classifiers based on applying [_Bayes' Theorem_](https://en.wikipedia.org/wiki/Bayes%27_theorem) with strong (naive) independence assumptions between the features.
+    :   are a family of simple probabilistic classifiers based on applying [_Bayes' Theorem_](https://en.wikipedia.org/wiki/Bayes%27_theorem) with strong (naive) independence assumptions between the features.
     :   __The Probabilistic Model__:
         Abstractly, naive Bayes is a conditional probability model: given a problem instance to be classified, represented by a vector $${\displaystyle \mathbf{x} =(x_{1},\dots ,x_{n})}=(x_{1},\dots ,x_{n})$$ representing some n features (independent variables), it assigns to this instance probabilities
     :   $${\displaystyle p(C_{k}\mid x_{1},\dots ,x_{n})\,}$$